ImageWriter

 The ImageWriter is a product line of dot matrix printers formerly manufactured by Apple Computer, Inc., and designed then to be compatible with their entire line of computers.
-There were three different models introduced over time, which were popular mostly among Apple II and Macintosh owners.
+There were three different models introduced over time, which were popular among Apple II and Mac owners.

 Original ImageWriter

 The first ImageWriter is a serial-based dot matrix printer introduced by Apple Computer in late 1983.